vmartinezlive/cnbc-clone/README.md

 ## Description

-This is a project to showcase the cloning of an existing organization website.
+A project replicating an existing organization website.
 The cloned website will demonstrate the skills on the following:

 * CSS rules are created and organized using "outside in" best practices.
 * Project exhibits an understanding of box model best practices.